chuigda-wasteland/doc47/src/cha6-ffi.md

   - for parameter with `Option` type, convert `null` value to `None` variant, and convert non-`null` value to `Some` variant according to the following four rules
   - for parameter with `&'a T` type, share Pr47 object with Rust environment
   - for parameter with `&'a mut T` type, mutably share Pr47 object with Rust environment
-  - for parameter with `T: Copy` type, copy the Pr47 object to Rust environment
   - otherwise, move the Pr47 object to Rust environment

 <sup>3</sup> &emsp; The implementation should perform the following automatic operations for function return value, step by step: